 |Bill McCoy's Natchez Trial

-in the swiftest part of the current; never venture upon apparent cut-offs, unless the current is strongest in
+possible in the swiftest part of the current; never venture upon apparent cut-offs, unless the current is

-that direction; whenever wishing to tie up at night, never do so alongside a falling bank, or near tall timber,
+strongest in that direction; whenever wishing to tie up at night, never do so alongside a falling bank, or near

-lest the bank should cave in as it does frequently on the Mississippi River, and the falling trees crush the
+tall timber, lest the bank should cave in as it does frequently on the Mississippi River, and the falling trees

-boat; watch for snags and sawyers, and once past these, beware of gangs of river thieves.
-Don't pass their
+crush the boat; watch for snags and sawyers, and once past these, beware of gangs of river thieves.
+Don't

-sawyers, floating trees, shoals, bars, other boats, they took them in prideful stride.
-Many a keelbaotman
+and sawyers, floating trees, shoals, bars, other boats, they took them in prideful stride.
+Many a

 They were famous for feats of incredible strength, and for fights that would shame a Turk.
 "Rough frolics"

 were their chief amusement, and likde a pressing hunger, their thirst for the fray had to be appeased

 whenever the men made camp at night, or encountered other crews at such popular meeting places as